basho/basho_docs/source/languages/en/riak/ops/building/installing/debian-ubuntu.md

 ### Installing on Non-LTS Ubuntu Releases

 Typically we only package Riak for LTS releases to keep our build and testing matrix focused.
-In some cases such as Ubuntu 11.04 (Natty), there are changes that affect how Riak is packaged so we will release a separate package for that non-LTS release.
-In most other cases though, if you are running a non-LTS release (such as 12.10) it is safe to follow the below instructions for the LTS release prior to your release.
+In some cases, such as Ubuntu 11.04 (Natty), there are changes that affect how Riak is packaged, so we will release a separate package for that non-LTS release.
+In most other cases, however, if you are running a non-LTS release (such as 12.10) it is safe to follow the below instructions for the LTS release prior to your release.
 In the case of Ubuntu 12.10, follow the installation instructions for